Birgen Business Center, Bağdat Ave. No 226, Floor 2, Unit 10, Kadıköy, Istanbul, Turkey

 +90 553 910 91 39 info@aysedolarbilge.com

-The upper eyelid droops over the eye, partially or fully covering the pupil.
+The upper eyelid sits lower than its normal position, partially or fully covering the pupil.

-It can be mild (slight drooping) or severe (covering the pupil entirely).
+It can be mild or severe, and severe drooping can obstruct vision.

 Symptoms of Eyelid Drooping in Children